buddhist-uni/buddhist-uni.github.io/_content/monographs/bza_bingenheimer.md

 ---
-title: "Studies in Āgama Literature: With Special Reference to the Shorter Chinese Saṃyuktāgama"
+title: "Studies in Āgama Literature: With Special Reference to the Shorter Chinese *Saṃyuktāgama*"
 authors:
   - bingenheimer
 course: sa